 The Compensation Committee believes it is important to clearly understand the relevant market for executive talent to inform its decision-making and ensure that our executive compensation program supports our recruitment and retention needs and is fair and efficient.
-As a result, the Compensation Committee has worked with Willis Towers Watson to develop a peer group for purposes of assessing competitive compensation practices, and periodically reviews compensation data for the peer group derived from publicly filed proxy statements.
+As a result, the Compensation Committee worked with Willis Towers Watson to develop a peer group for purposes of assessing competitive compensation practices, and periodically reviews compensation data for the peer group derived from publicly filed proxy statements.
+In 2021, the Compensation Committee identified companies in our industry and with a market capitalization and assets in size similar to ours, for our peer selection.
+The Compensation Committee conducted an analysis of comparable peer compensation as a general frame of reference in considering the appropriateness of our executive compensation programs and to ensure that our CEO and other senior executive officers compensation is aligned with our peers.

-Our peer group consists of the companies set forth below:
+Our peer group for our 2021 executive compensation program consists of the companies set forth below: